top of page

 No

-How much compensation are you eligible for?
+How much compensation are travelers eligible for?

 If you arrive 3 or more hours late to your final destination due to a delay that British Airways had control over, you are generally eligible for compensation.
 The amount of compensation, paid in Euros and governed by both EU261 and UK261, is determined based on the length of your flight.